Co-Optimizing Distributed Energy Resources in Linear Complexity under Net Energy Metering: Abstract

 \section{Abstract}

 The co-optimization of behind-the-meter distributed energy resources is considered for prosumers under the net energy metering tariff.
 The distributed energy resources considered include renewable generations, flexible demands, and battery energy storage systems.
-An energy management system schedules the consumptions and battery storage based on locally available stochastic renewables by maximizing the expected operation surplus under the net energy metering tariff.
-A stochastic dynamic programming formulation is introduced for which structural properties of the dynamic optimization are derived.
-A closed-form optimal myopic co-optimization algorithm is proposed, which achieves optimality when the storage capacity constraints are nonbinding.
-The proposed co-optimization algorithm has linear computation complexity and can be implemented in a decentralized fashion.
-The performance of the myopic co-optimization algorithm and economic benefits of the optimal co-optimization policy to prosumers and grid operations are evaluated in numerical simulations.
+An energy management system co-optimizes the consumptions and battery storage based on locally available stochastic renewables by solving a stochastic dynamic program that maximizes the expected operation surplus.
+To circumvent the exponential complexity of the dynamic program solution, we propose a closed-form and linear computation complexity co-optimization algorithm based on a relaxation-projection approach to a constrained stochastic dynamic program.
+Sufficient conditions for optimality for the proposed solution are obtained.
+Numerical studies demonstrate orders of magnitude reduction of computation costs and significantly reduced optimality gap.

 }